MStokluska/REST-Tutorial/readme.md

   module.exports = { users, tasks };
 ```

-Our database is very simple, it contains few users and few tasks, each person has an assigned task and each task is assigned to a certain user.
+Our database is very simple, it contains few users and few tasks, each task is assigned to a certain user.

 Next, as we don't want to be sending "pong" only anymore to our client but the actual data, add the following lines to our `index.js`: